mdmtk/docs/edge/source/guide/xml/xmlparser.md

 ### Modifying XML Documents

-The XML Parser class helps you modify MX XML.
+The XML Parser class helps you modify MXMS XML.
 For example you can use it to replace values in a template XML with values given to your program through a user input.
-The function `replaceParms` allows you to specify the XML string to modify, the list of MX parm values to set, and outputs the updated XML string.
+The function `replaceParms` allows you to specify the XML string to modify, the list of MXMS parm values to set, and outputs the updated XML string.

 For Example: